 This pumpkin spice recipe can easily be doubled or tripled.
 I made a big batch to use throughout the fall season.

 It makes a fabulous hostess gift!
-Grab some cute little containers from your local craft or dollar store, wrap in a pretty bow and, voilà!
-An easy pumpkin pie spice recipe!
+Grab some cute little containers from your local craft or dollar store and wrap in a pretty bow or ribbon.

 Best Spices to Buy